 |By: Gwendolyn Hilary||Link to YouTube Video:|

 It will guide you as you listen (or read) along.

-The Chicago Public Schools were almost totally segregated in the 1950’s when Gwen’s participated in an accelerated English program and first integrated a South Side High School.
-She succeeded in getting an “A” in the class but had an encounter with the police that threatened to overshadow her academic accomplishments.
+The Chicago Public Schools were almost totally segregated in the 1950’s when Gwen first integrated a South Side High School.
+She in school but had an encounter with the police that threatened to overshadow her academic accomplishments.

 - What were some of the factors that kept the city of Chicago from integrating its schools before the 1960s?

 - Discuss some reasons why many young people endured hostility and violence to integrate schools and other facilities.
 How were they were able to overcome their fears?

 - Why did Gwendolyn feel that she was representing her race when she attended the all white high school?
 Have you ever felt this kind of pressure?

 - Have you, like Gwendolyn, made a decision to do something you know is not what you should?
 What were the consequences?

 - Warriors Don’t Cry: A Searing Memoir of the Battle to Integrate Little Rock’s Central High by Melba Pattillo Beals (Ages 12 and up.)